Dissenters do it differently…

 date & time: Launch party Friday 26 September, 6.30-8.30pm.
 Exhibition – Saturday 27 September 11-6pm & Sunday 28 September 12-6pm

 place: The Old Church, Stoke Newington Church St N16 9ES

 tickets: Free entry

 Everyone has a chance to actively participate.
 Write your reactions to your favourite photo for a chance to win it.
-The best responses will be posted on the Dissenters N16 website!
+The best responses will be posted on the Dissenters N16 website.

-All of this takes place in the beautiful surroundings of Stoke Newington’s latest and loveliest community arts space, the Old Church theoldchurch.org.uk
+Sounds perfect.
+And all of this takes place in the beautiful surroundings of Stoke Newington’s latest and loveliest community arts space, the Old Church theoldchurch.org.uk

 Lots to see, hear, eat, drink, purchase, and enjoy!

 The Launch Party will have live improvised music from viola-player Valerie Albrecht, inspired by the exhibits on show.
 Plus food & drinks on sale.